-A. All employees permanent, project or temporary shall be eligible for a three hundred dollar (\$300.00) annual allowance for the purchase of approved substantial leather safety footwear for use on the job.
-Employees shall wear these safety boots at all times while on duty.
+A. All employees permanent, project or temporary shall be eligible for a three hundred dollar (\$300.00) annual allowance for the purchase of approved substantial safety footwear for use on the job.
+Employees shall wear safety footwear at all times while on duty.
+Descriptions of approved footwear are available from the supervisor or safety officer.
+These allowances shall be paid in the first pay period of each year.